Disrupt You! by Jay Samit teaches readers how to lead disruptions and how to think like successful entrepreneurs.

 Basically, you get what you believe you deserve.

-The author also recommends to visualize and I recommend you get the book for his own personalized suggestions.
+The author also recommends visualizing and I recommend you get the book for his own personalized suggestions.

 Chapter 3: The Disruptor’s Map